-IIT will accept college coursework, taken while still in high school from other accredited universities and colleges, provided the courses are comparable in nature, content and level to those offered at IIT Grades must be equivalent to a "C" or higher.
+IIT will accept college coursework taken while still in high school from other accredited universities and colleges, provided that the courses are comparable in nature, content and level to those offered at IIT.
+Grades must be equivalent to a "C" or higher.
 Grades of "C-" are not acceptable for transfer credit.
+A maximum of 36 semester hours will be accepted.
 Transcripts of all college work are required to be submitted as part of the application for admission to the Office of Undergraduate Admission, regardless of the transferability of credits.